Ethiopian highlanders defy long held notion of oxygen

 A recent gene study.
 Which brings to mind if it is fair to be born uniquely superior genetically and have that superiority continuously prevail in competition.
 It raises the bar for sure but ????

 Very interesting.
-I suspect that conditioning and adaptation over several generations are very relevant.
+I suspect that genetics, conditioning and adaptation over many many generations are very relevant.
 The diet may well add to the issue.
-Wonder what it is?
 I have eaten their vegetarian food and it is delicious.
-The kef grain is delicate and more easily digested.
+The kef grain is delicate and more easily digested and thus less body energy to process it.

-This may well support my postural thesis as the Kenyans run like they were taking off from an airplane runway.
+The Kenyans run like they were taking off from an airplane runway.
 Up, not forward, but UPward.
-I've always admired them as the best breathers.
-My vote would be posture, diet, lifestyle (including exercise), attitude.
-I suspect now that "PROGRESS" has discovered them, that they will deteriorate rapidly and not be so far ahead of the competition if at all.
+I've always admired them as the best breathers from a postural standpoint.
+My vote would be posture, diet, lifestyle (including exercise), genes and attitude.
+They are poetry in motion.

 By the way.
 April 2016.
-Our Optimal Breathing Kit has been integrated into the Doctorate program for Advanced Athletic Training (DAT) at the University of Idaho.
+Our Optimal Breathing Kit was integrated into the Doctorate program for Advanced Athletic Training (DAT) at the University of Idaho.
 This is the first Advanced Athletic Course in the USA.
-Sports induced breathing problems
+Sports induced breathing problems OXYGEN ENHANCED EXERCISE